Fair Enough? A map of the current limitations of the requirements to have fair algorithms: Sensitive attributes choice

-It is important to note that, at least for some of the potentially protected characteristics, there are reservations and discussions on the prospect of placing people into rigid, exclusive categories~\citep{Lu2022}.
+It is important to note that, at least for some of the potentially protected characteristics, there are concerns and discussions about the prospect of placing people in rigid and exclusive categories~\citep{Lu2022}.
 For instance, multiracial individuals come from various racial groupings.
 Indeed, at least on a biological/genetic level, race and ethnicity are now seen as extremely fluid and nuanced ideas rather than simple categorical attributes.
 Gender and sexual orientation are subject to very comparable criticism.
-Despite appearing somewhat abstract, the question of whether it is possible to describe entire groups of individuals based on (roughly stable) human characteristics is a serious one, which we will revisit in Section~\ref{sec:causality_limits}.
+Despite appearing somewhat abstract, the question of whether it is possible to describe entire groups of individuals based on (roughly stable) human characteristics is a serious one, which we will revisit in \autoref{sec:causality}.